jacobdillon/random-c/pythm/README.md

 ## DESCRIPTION

-Calculated the length of a side of a right triangle given two other sides
+Calculate the length of a side of a right triangle given two other sides

 ## RUNNING